Professor of Art History

 B.A.,Duke University 1990

-Most recently, Smith edited and wrote the introduction to a forthcoming historiographic study entitled The Expressionist Turn in Art History: A Critical Anthology (Ashgate, 2014).
+Smith is also the editor of The Expressionist Turn in Art History: A Critical Anthology (Ashgate, 2014).
 This book was published in Ashgate's "Studies in Art Historiography" series, and offers a cross-section of noteworthy art history texts written in German between 1912 and 1933 which have at times been described as expressionist.
 Translated here for the first time, these primary texts are accompanied by critical commentaries by an international group of scholars which, along with Smith's historigraphic introduction, offer insight into the development of art history in the context of early twentieth-century modern art and culture.

-She has also published essays on central European visual culture in the journals Art History, Austrian History Yearbook, and elsewhere, on topics such as Schiele's painting, avant-garde Viennese fashion and Jewish identity, the art historian Alois Riegl's theoretical relationship to modern art, and Germany's imperialist imagination as manifested in Expressionist postcards.
+In addition, Smith has published essays on central European visual culture in the journals Art History, Austrian History Yearbook, and elsewhere, on topics such as Schiele's painting, avant-garde Viennese fashion and Jewish identity, the art historian Alois Riegl's theoretical relationship to modern art, and Germany's imperialist imagination as manifested in Expressionist postcards.

 Specific subjects or issues you can knowledgeably discuss: